CyVerse-learning-materials/cyverse_docker_workshop_2018/docker/dockerintro.rst

 	$ docker pull ubuntu:16.04

-If you do not specify the version number of the image then, as mentioned, the Docker client will default to a version named latest.
+If you do not specify the version number of the image, as mentioned, the Docker client will default to a version named ``latest``.

-So for example, the docker pull command given below will pull an image named `ubuntu:latest:`
+So for example, the ``docker pull`` command given below will pull an image named ``ubuntu:latest``

 .. code-block:: bash

 	$ docker pull ubuntu

 To get a new Docker image you can either get it from a registry (such as the Docker hub) or create your own.
 There are hundreds of thousands of images available on Docker hub.
-You can also search for images directly from the command line using `docker search`.
+You can also search for images directly from the command line using ``docker search``.

 .. code-block:: bash

 	$ docker search ubuntu
+	  NAME                                                   DESCRIPTION                                     STARS               OFFICIAL            AUTOMATED
+	  ubuntu                                                 Ubuntu is a Debian-based Linux operating sys…   7310                [OK]
+	  dorowu/ubuntu-desktop-lxde-vnc                         Ubuntu with openssh-server and NoVNC            163                                     [OK] rastasheep/ubuntu-sshd                                 Dockerized SSH service, built on top of offi…   131                                     [OK] ansible/ubuntu14.04-ansible                            Ubuntu 14.04 LTS with ansible                   90                                      [OK] ubuntu-upstart                                         Upstart is an event-based replacement for th…   81                  [OK]
+	  neurodebian                                            NeuroDebian provides neuroscience research s…   43                  [OK]
+	  ubuntu-debootstrap                                     debootstrap --variant=minbase --components=m…   35                  [OK]
+	  1and1internet/ubuntu-16-nginx-php-phpmyadmin-mysql-5   ubuntu-16-nginx-php-phpmyadmin-mysql-5          26                                      [OK]
+	  nuagebec/ubuntu                                        Simple always updated Ubuntu docker images w…   22                                      [OK] tutum/ubuntu                                           Simple Ubuntu docker images with SSH access     18
+	  ppc64le/ubuntu                                         Ubuntu is a Debian-based Linux operating sys…   11
+	  i386/ubuntu                                            Ubuntu is a Debian-based Linux operating sys…   9
+	  1and1internet/ubuntu-16-apache-php-7.0                 ubuntu-16-apache-php-7.0                        7                                       [OK]
+	  eclipse/ubuntu_jdk8                                    Ubuntu, JDK8, Maven 3, git, curl, nmap, mc, …   5                                       [OK]
+	  darksheer/ubuntu                                       Base Ubuntu Image -- Updated hourly             3                                       [OK]
+	  codenvy/ubuntu_jdk8                                    Ubuntu, JDK8, Maven 3, git, curl, nmap, mc, …   3                                       [OK]
+	  1and1internet/ubuntu-16-nginx-php-5.6-wordpress-4      ubuntu-16-nginx-php-5.6-wordpress-4             2                                       [OK]
+	  1and1internet/ubuntu-16-nginx                          ubuntu-16-nginx                                 2                                       [OK]
+	  pivotaldata/ubuntu                                     A quick freshening-up of the base Ubuntu doc…   1
+	  smartentry/ubuntu                                      ubuntu with smartentry                          0                                       [OK]
+	  pivotaldata/ubuntu-gpdb-dev                            Ubuntu images for GPDB development              0
+	  1and1internet/ubuntu-16-healthcheck                    ubuntu-16-healthcheck                           0                                       [OK]
+	  thatsamguy/ubuntu-build-image                          Docker webapp build images based on Ubuntu      0
+	  ossobv/ubuntu                                          Custom ubuntu image from scratch (based on o…   0
+	  1and1internet/ubuntu-16-sshd                           ubuntu-16-sshd                                  0                                       [OK]

 An important distinction with regard to images is between base images and child images and official images and user images (Both of which can be base images or child images.).